8ta4/spam/DONTREADME.md

 > Do I have to compare and choose from a list of drafts?

 No. That's the tool's job.
-Manually comparing five slightly different drafts is a great way to lose your mind.
+Manually comparing slightly different drafts is a great way to lose your mind.

 ### Context Awareness